Section 3: Original ruling on clothes, some examples and clothing conditions and rules

 -

 Al-Baraa (may Allah be pleased with him) narrates, saying, “The Prophet (blessings and peace of Allah be upon him) was of a medium stature.
 And I saw him in a red suit.
 I have never seen anything better (handsome) than him.”
-[202] It was narrated by Al-Bukhaaree (5848), and Muslim (2337).

 - Aboo Juhayfah (may Allah be pleased with him) narrates, saying that he saw the Prophet (blessings and peace of Allah be upon him) leaving quickly in a red suit, he led the people in prayer facing towards a tiny spear